 During a divorce anger can make you say things and act out in ways that you would have never imagined.
 This creates a toxic environment which affects your children.
 Emotional outbursts and creating resistance towards your ex will not serve you well in the long run.

 Anger begets anger.
 Raging and yelling and repeatedly demonstrating angry behavior causes undo stress on your body and actually fuels your anger rather than releases it.
-Learn to express anger so you can process it in order to move on.
+Learn to express it so you can process it and move on.

 Anger keeps you in the blame game.
-When you blame your ex and don’t take responsibility for your own life it will perpetuate your anger causing you to feel powerless and victimized.
+Take responsibility for your own life rather than blaming your ex so that you don’t feel powerless and victimized which only perpetuates the anger.

 Holding onto anger will keep you stuck.